-At Baker Tech, we strive to provide an all-inclusive and diverse and holistic work environment where all our employees are given an equal opportunity to succeed.
+At Baker Tech, we strive to provide an all-inclusive, diverse and holistic work environment where all our employees are given an equal opportunity to succeed.
 Lifelong learning, training and development programmes are made accessible across our workforce.
 The objectives of these training and development programmes are several-fold; to enable our employees to perform their roles from a regulatory perspective, to enhance their capabilities and performance, to develop additional skills for career advancement and to increase technical and sector knowhow to become more effective and knowledgeable.
+Increasing employees' knowledge base has become more important as we digitalise more aspects of our Company's processes and so training for our employees is important to ensure that they can keep up with the pace of technology advancement.
 Employees are encouraged to attend both internal and external training programmes which empowers them to undertake different challenges and provides them with opportunities for career advancements.
+As a result of the pandemic, online webinars have become commonplace and continue to play a role in our employees' training as employees are encouraged to sign up for relevant webinars to meet new challenges and increase their knowledge base.
+On the job training is also a key focus within the Company both for new and existing employees.
+In 2022, employees attended an average of 950 hours of training with external providers.